Skip to content

 Sliding scale

-Full list from SAMHSA: Community Mental Health Block Grants; Community Service Block Grants; Medicaid; Other State funds; Private health insurance; State education agency funds; State-financed health insurance plan other than Medicaid; State mental health agency (or equivalent) funds; State welfare or child and family services funds
+Full payment list from SAMHSA: Community Mental Health Block Grants; Community Service Block Grants; Medicaid; Other State funds; Private health insurance; State education agency funds; State-financed health insurance plan other than Medicaid; State mental health agency (or equivalent) funds; State welfare or child and family services funds

 Contact & Location